thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/security/mqtts.md

 TBMQ provides the ability to run MQTT server and MQTT over WebSocket over SSL.
 Both one-way and two-way SSL are supported.

 Most of the TBMQ environments use the load balancer as a termination point for the SSL connection between the devices and the broker.
-In other words, MQTT traffic is encrypted between the device and the load balancer, but is decrypted between the load balancer and broker services.
+In other words, MQTT traffic is encrypted between the device and the load balancer but is decrypted between the load balancer and broker services.
 The advantage of such an option is the simplicity of configuration.
-Most of the cloud load balancers (AWS, Google cloud, etc.) have built-in certificate generation tools and rich documentation how to configure SSL over TCP.
+Most of the cloud load balancers (AWS, Google Cloud, etc.) have built-in certificate generation tools and rich documentation on how to configure SSL over TCP.
 The disadvantage of such an option is that two-way SSL is not possible.
-The information about client certificate is not passed from the load balancer to the broker services.
+The information about the client certificate is not passed from the load balancer to the broker services.

 Nevertheless, it is possible to configure TBMQ to two-way SSL for MQTT and avoid SSL termination on the Load Balancer.
-We recommend to use valid SSL certificates generated using trusted CA authorities and avoid spending time on resolving issues with [self-signed certificates](#self-signed-certificates-generation).
+We recommend using valid SSL certificates generated using trusted CA authorities and avoid spending time on resolving issues with [self-signed certificates](#self-signed-certificates-generation).
-See instructions below on how to configure SSL for certificates stored in PEM file format or Java Keystore.
+See the instructions below on how to configure SSL for certificates stored in PEM file format or Java Keystore.

 ## SSL configuration using PEM certificates file